Superpixel-based Knowledge Infusion in Deep Neural Networks for Image Classification: Introduction

-The major contributions of our paper are as follows: (1) Treating superpixel representation of an image as a graph and allowing a GNN to extract higher-level domain information about an image; (2) We construct an image classification model by coupling the GNN with a CNN-based baseline; (3) We conduct a series of empirical evaluations of our coupled CNN+GNN hybrid system on four different popular image classification benchmarks and three case studies.
+\begin{enumerate} \item Treating the superpixel representation of an image as a graph and allowing a GNN to extract higher-level domain information about an image; \item We construct an image classification model by coupling the GNN with a CNN-based baseline; \item We conduct a series of empirical evaluations of our coupled CNN+GNN hybrid system on four different popular image classification benchmarks and three case studies. \end{enumerate}

 The rest of the paper is organised as follows.
-In Sec.~\ref{sec:integrated_model} we provide details of our methodology including an introduction to loss suitable for learning the hybrid model.
+In Section~\ref{sec:integrated_model}, we provide details of our methodology, including a new loss function suitable for learning the hybrid model.
 Section~\ref{sec:emp_eval} provides details of our experiments.
-Section~\ref{sec:related_work} provides brief description of related work.
+Section~\ref{sec:related_work} provides a brief description of related work.
 Section~\ref{sec:conclusion} concludes the paper.